 Pros of Automatic Pool Covers

-If you aren’t sure if you want an automatic pool cover, they have their advantages.
+If you aren’t sure if you want an automatic pool cover, here are some of the main advantages of having one.

 Minimizes Heat Transfer